Supply and Appropriation (Main Estimates) Act 2017

 Overview

-The Supply and Appropriation (Main Estimates) Bill 2017 authorises government spending and the use of resources for the financial year ending 31 March 2018.
-It sets out the allocated funds for various government departments and agencies, covering both current and capital expenditure, and outlines how income will be used.
+This Supply and Appropriation (Main Estimates) Bill authorises government spending and the use of resources for the financial year ending 31 March 2018.
+It sets out the total amount of spending authorized, allocates funds to various government departments, and details how income will be used.

 Description